wllm-rbnt/dispki/README.md

 This tool helps create a disposable PKI you can use for testing purposes, simply.

-It generates a chain of X.509 RSA certificates, up to a self-signed one.
+It generates a chain of X.509 certificates, up to a self-signed one.

+RSA is used by default, EC is also supported.

 Server certificate CN and SANs can be specified, along with various optional parameters.